 Gabapentinoids (Figure 5) include gabapentin and pregabalin [40].
 These GABA-mimetic compounds possess anti-nociceptive, anti-convulsant, and anxiolytic properties [41].
 Pregabalin and gabapentin act similarly in the brain, but pregabalin is absorbed more readily by the small intestine and has a higher bioavailability than gabapentin.
-The gabapentinoids do not interact or affect the GABAA receptor in any way.
+The gabapentinoids do not interact or affect the GABA_A receptor in any way.
 They primarily exert their effects by reducing voltage-gated calcium channel activity in the axon terminal that effectively inhibits glutamate release.
 Gabapentinoids modulate GABA metabolism by increasing GABA synthesis and release into the extra synaptic space.
-Because the excess GABA is found in the extra synaptic space and not in the inter-neural synaptic space, it has no effects on the GABAA receptor [42].
+Because the excess GABA is found in the extra synaptic space, it has no effects on the GABA_A receptor [42].